Installation/Upgrading Issues

 This usually means you have an extension missing, mostly likely php-sodium.
 See this GH issue for more information.

-During composer install, it's asking me for my Github credentials
+During composer install, it's asking for Github credentials

 This is an artifact of Github having a very low API rate limit for unauthenticated accounts.
 Make sure you're using the --prefer-source flag when doing your composer installs and updates.